wearvr/nibiru-vr-unity-sdk-instructions/docs/building-to-nibiru.md

 ## Building directly to a Nibiru headset

-> Before you attempt to build to a Nibiru device, ensure [you have enabled USB debugging](/docs/nibiru-developer-mode-usb-debugging.md).

 Connect your charged Nibiru device via USB to your development machine and then select the **File › Build & Run** menu option in Unity.

 Your app should then be installed and launched on the device.